 Launching Africa’s Leaders

 Maru-a-Pula (MaP) is a world-class school rooted in Botswana.
 Our purpose is to nurture leaders who are deeply committed to helping their communities.
-Founded in 1972, MaP is a co-ed, independent day & boarding secondary school with a reputation as one of Africa’s premier academic institutions.
+Founded in 1972, MaP is a co-educational, independent day & boarding secondary school with a reputation as one of Africa’s premier academic institutions.

 Located on a beautiful campus in the capital city of Gaborone, MaP offers rigorous preparation for the Cambridge IGCSE, AS and A-Level examinations, preparing students for entry to highly selective universities worldwide.

 World Class Academic Achievements

 Our outstanding Cambridge IGCSE, & A-Level examination results position MaP as one of Africa’s top schools.
-In 2017, 39.6% of MaP students earned either an A* or an A at A-Level.
-You can download the IGCSE results poster here and A-Level results poster here and the AS-Level results poster here.
-Take a look at the top 100 universities MaP students are currently attending here.
+In 2018, 57.6% of MaP students earned either an A* or an A at A-Level.
+You can download the IGCSE results poster here, A-Level results poster here and the AS-Level results poster here.
+Take a look at the Top 100 Ranked Universities MaP students are currently attending here.